-- The upper section contains address information, i.e. from whom and to whom the unit is being sent.
+- The top of the label contains address information, that is, from whom and to whom the unit is to be sent.

-- The lower section contains the barcoded information.
+- The lower part of the label contains the barcode information.

-The figure below gives an example of a transport label.
+The image below shows an example of a transport label.

-The upper section of the transport label must contain the addresses of the sender and recipient of the logistic unit in plain text.
-Transport instructions, information for the haulier and, if required, information to the end customer can be included here.
+On the upper part of the transport label, the addresses of the recipient and the consignor of the logistic unit should be stated in text.
+Here you can also note transport instructions, information to the carrier and, if necessary, even information to the end customer.

 Plain text information

-The barcode on the label can sometimes become unreadable.
-The information in the barcode must therefore always be printed in plain text, too.
-The middle section of the label is reserved for this plain text information.
+The barcode on the label sometimes becomes unreadable and therefore the information contained in the barcode should also always be given in plain text.
+The middle part of the label is reserved for the plain text information.

-The lower section of the label contains the barcoded information.
-The GS1‑128 barcode symbology shall be used on the label.
+The lower part of the label contains the barcode information.
+The barcode GS1-128 should be used on the label.

-The barcode shall always include the logistic unit’s SSCC.
-When a transport label is used together with a pallet label and/or a store and customer label, the SSCC must be the same on each label or only printed on one of them.
+The barcode should always contain the logistic units SSCC (Serial Shipping Container Code).
+When a transport label is used together with a pallet label and/or a retail and customer package label, the same SSCC should be stated on the labels, or only one of the labels should contain SSCC.

-GS1‑128 includes Application Identifiers (AI).
-These describe what type of information is in the barcode.
-An application identifier consists of two to four digits and is printed in parentheses below the barcode together with information it describes.
-For example, the application identifier for SSCC is “00”.
+GS1-128 includes so called application identifiers (AI).
+They describe the type of information contained in the barcode.
+An application identifier consists of two to four digits and is printed in parentheses below the barcode along with the information it describes.
+The application identifier for SSCC is for example “00”.